 - 1. Each such employee receives a permanent assignment. - 2.
-Employees will be reassigned to their permanent assignments (up to five (5) hours a day for employees with twenty (20) or more years of service and up to four (4) hours a day for employees with less than twenty (20) years of service) on a year-to-year basis so long as the reassignment is consistent with school schedules and other operational needs. - 3.
+Except for regular crossing guards hired on or after May 1, 1995 with less than two years of seniority as of the date that Stage One bidding is to begin, employees will be reassigned to their permanent assignments (up to five (5) hours a day for employees with twenty (20) or more years of service and up to four (4) hours a day for employees with less than twenty (20) years of service) on a year-to-year basis so long as the reassignment is consistent with school schedules and other operational needs.
+Employees hired on or after May 1, 1995 with less than two years service as a permanent, part-time crossing guard as of the date Stage One bidding is to begin shall relinquish (a) sufficient permanent crossing(s), if necessary, to satisfy the requirement of completing Stage One bidding with both a 7:30 a.m. and a 2:00 p.m. crossing (See Section 7.02 (c), below). - 3.
 If the paid hours of an employee's assignment exceed five (5) (twenty (20) or more years) or four (4) (under twenty (20) years) per day, any of the excess hours may be reassigned to another employee covered by this Agreement whose permanent assignment consists of less than four (4) paid hours, so long as the reassignment is consistent with school schedules and other operational needs.